Kong/kong-plugin/README.md

 This template was designed to work with the `kong-vagrant` [development environment](https://github.com/Mashape/kong-vagrant).
-Please check out that repos `readme` for usage instructions.
+Please check out that repo's `README` for usage instructions.